shiva123-coder/one-stop-solution/TEST.md

 - If the users click on the edit button, the edit job form will be accessible for the users to update or change the information of the selected job, then the users will be able to either update the information or cancel the updates or changes made to the job.
 - When the users update the job, a message will confirm that the job is successfully updated and redirect the users to the my account page.
 - When the users cancel editing the job, the page will be redirected to the my account page where they can view all the job list created using their account only.
-- In addition, users will be able to delete or remove their listed jobs via my account page by clicking the delete button, then a pop-up model will be displayed with a question whether the users want to confirm the deletion / removal of the job listed.
-The pop-up model will be the last chance for cancelling the deletion / removal of the job.
+- In addition, users will be able to delete or remove their listed jobs via my account page by clicking the delete button, then a pop-up modal will be displayed with a question whether the users want to confirm the deletion / removal of the job listed.
+The pop-up modal will be the last chance for cancelling the deletion / removal of the job.
 Once deleted, the job will not be displayed nor recoverable in the job list and a message will show to confirm that the delete request has now completed.
 - Users will also be able to add a new job into the site by clicking the Add New Job menu in the navigation bar, then the add new job form will be accessible for the users to fill-in and add a new job by submitting the form.
 - The form consists of 7 fields which are mandatory to be filled in the correct formats, if one of the fields is blank, an error message will be displayed to notify the users.
 This error message will be displayed to each and every blank field, ensuring clear indication to the users.
 - Once the add new job form is completed and submitted, a message will confirm that the job successfully added and redirect the users to the home page in order to display the newly added job is available and accessible for all other users.